zhengyup/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+###Undo feature

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo mechanism is facilitated by `VersionedInternTracker`.
+It extends `InternTracker` with an undo history, stored internally as a stack `savedStates`.
 Additionally, it implements the following operations:

 * `VersionedInternTracker#commit()` — Saves the current intern tracker state in its history.
 * `VersionedInternTracker#undo()` — Restores the previous intern tracker state from its history.
-* `VersionedInternTracker#redo()` — Restores a previously undone intern tracker state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+VersionedInternTracker#undo() is exposed in the `Model` interface as `Model#undoAction()`

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedInternTracker` will be initialized with the initial intern tracker state, and the `currentStatePointer` pointing to that single intern tracker state.
+The `VersionedInternTracker` will be initialized with an empty `savedStates`.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th internApplication in the intern tracker.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the intern tracker after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted intern tracker state.
+The `delete` command calls `Model#deleteInternApplication()`, which calls `VersionedInternTracker#commit() `, adding a copy of the current `internApplications` to `savedStates` before carrying out the delete action.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `add n/David …​` to add a new internApplication.
-The `add` command also calls `Model#commitInternTracker()`, causing another modified intern tracker state to be saved into the `addressBookStateList`.
+The user executes `add n/Google …​` to add a new internApplication.
+The `add` command calls `Model#add()` which also calls `VersionedInternTracker#commit()`, adding a copy of the current `internApplications` to `savedStates` before carrying out the add action.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitInternTracker()`, so the intern tracker state will not be saved into the `InternTrackerStateList`.
+**Note:** If a command fails its execution, it will not call `VersionedInternTracker#commit()`, so the `internApplications` state will not be added to `savedStates`.

 </box>

 Step 4.
 The user now decides that adding the internApplication was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous intern tracker state, and restores the intern tracker to that state.
+The `undo` command will call `Model#undoAddressBook()`, which pops the latest `internApplications` state from `savedStates` and assigns it to the current internApplications.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the undo.
+**Note:** If the size of `savedStates` is 0, meaning the stack is empty, then there are no previous internApplications states to restore.
+The `undo` command calls `VersionedInternTracker#undo()`, which returns False if there are no states to restore, and displays a message to the user that the latest change has already been reached.

 </box>